 Evidence of fault comes in many forms, such as:

 At Blumenshine Law Group, we understand that lawsuits can be complex.
 Many property owners might put up a defense when faced with a liability claim.
 They could contend that the injured party was partly or entirely at fault, perhaps by failing to heed clear warning signs or by entering areas they shouldn’t have.
-Another common defense is that the hazard was clearly visible, and a vigilant individual would have sidestepped it.
+Another common defense is that the hazard was clearly visible and that a vigilant individual would have avoided it.

-Navigating these challenges requires expertise and a deep understanding of the nuances of the law.
+Navigating these challenges requires expertise and a deep understanding of the law’s nuances.
 That’s where we come in.
 We’re here to ensure you’re well-informed, prepared, and represented every step of the way.
 Your rights and interests are our top priority.

 Compensation in an Illinois Premises Liability Case